FRANCES COADY

 ERIC EYRE is the author of Death In Mud Lick: A Coal Country Fight against the Drug Companies That Delivered the Opioid Epidemic (Scribner, 2020).
 His reporting on West Virginia’s opioid crisis for the Charleston (W.Va.)
 Gazette-Mail won the 2017 Pulitzer Prize for Investigative Reporting.
 Death in Mudlick was a New York Times Critics Top Ten Book of the Year.
 Edgar Award Winner Best Fact Crime, and A Lit Hub Best Book of the Year.

 JULIAN LUCAS is a staff writer at The New Yorker.
-His writing for the magazine includes an exploration of slavery reenactments, as well as profiles of artists and writers such as el Anatsui and Ishmael Reed.
-Previously, he was an associate editor at Cabinet and a contributing editor at The Point.
+His writing for the magazine includes on the excavation of slave ships and reenactments of the Underground Railroad; profiles of writers and artists such as Mati Ishmael Reed; and essays on intangible heritage, art restitutions, and the exhibition of video games at museums.
+Previously, he was an associate editor at Cabinet.
 His writing has appeared in The New York Review of Books, Vanity Fair, Harper’s Magazine, Art in America, and the New York Times Book Review where he was a contributing writer.

 DARRAGH MCKEON is the author of the highly acclaimed All That Is Solid Melts into Air (Harper Perennial, 2014).
 He has worked as a theater director, and lives in Ireland.
 His new novel Remembrance Sunday was published by Viking UK in 2023.